AlexanderFriedrich89/touched-fields-by-vector/README.md

 # touched-fields-by-vector
 ### **Calculate touched fields by a vector**
+---
+**Known Issue:**
+- Exeption 0 division not handled, will be fixed soon.
+---
 Imagine you have a squared grid and each square represents a point with x and y coordinates, e.g. x|y = 0|0, 3|7, ... and so on.
 With this Python-Script you can calculate all fields a vector goes through from a start point to an end point.
 Just choose an option and enter integer values seperated with whitespace.